sy77777en/video_annotation_folk/labels_markdown/cam_setup/shot_size/is_always/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- A video that maintains an extreme wide shot throughout, emphasizing the setting over any subjects.
+- A video that maintains an extreme wide shot throughout, consistently emphasizing the setting over any subjects.

 </details>